Safe Storage of Medication

 Permanent Drug Take-Back Boxes

-Arlington County has taken a proactive measure in the fight against prescription drug abuse by installing four permanent drug-take back boxes.
+Arlington County has taken a proactive measure in the fight against prescription drug misuse by installing four permanent drug-take back boxes.
 The public can now safely and securely dispose of unused, unwanted or expired prescription medications 24 hours a day, 7 days a week, 365 day a year.
-This disposal service is free and anonymous with no questions asked.
-The permanent drug take-back boxes are located at:
+This disposal service is free and anonymous:

 - Arlington County Fire Station #2 – 4805 Wilson Boulevard